Last updated: January 15, 2025

 To log mileage in Concur, go to the expense report section, choose “Mileage” as the expense type, and input the trip’s details, including starting and ending addresses and miles driven.
 Once you’ve entered everything, save and submit the report.
 Make sure you track all required trip details for tax purposes.

-A mileage log must include the date, purpose, starting and ending addresses, total miles driven, and odometer readings at the start and end of the year.
+It must include the date, purpose, starting and ending addresses, total miles driven, and odometer readings at the start and end of the year.
 It’s important to keep detailed records to satisfy IRS requirements and separate personal from business miles.

 The supporting documentation for a mileage deduction must be kept for at least three years.
 Make a copy of the records and file a personal copy if the IRS requests to view the paperwork to support the mileage deduction.
 For each tax year, make a new log to keep everything organized.